Syntax of JavaFBP (Java Implementation of FBP)

 component("Summary & Errors"),port("IN"));

-We can now add the class designation to the first component clause referencing a particular component occurrence, giving the following:
+So you can either separate your component and connect statements, or add the class designation to the first component clause referencing a particular component occurrence, giving the following:

 connect(component("Read Masters",Read.class),port("OUT"),